tsgates/arch-wiki-markdown/wiki/Xfce.md

 Logout and login for changes to take effect.
 If upon logging in you get an error window with the heading "Unable to load a failsafe session," see the Session Failure section on this page.

+> Xfce desktop icons rearrange themselves

+You may find that at certain events (such as opening the panel settings dialog) the icons on the desktop rearrange themselves.
+This is because icon positions are determined by files in the ~/.config/xfce4/desktop/ directory.
+Each time a change is made to the desktop (icons are added or removed or change position) a new file is generated in this directory and these files can conflict.

+To solve the problem, navigate to the directory and delete all the files other than the one which correctly defines the icon positions.
+You can determine which file defines the correct icon positions by opening it and examining the locations of the icons.
+The topmost row is defined as row 0 and the leftmost column is defined by col 0.
+Therefore an entry
+of:

+    [Firefox]
+    row=3
+    col=0

+means that the Firefox icon will be located on the 4th row of the leftmost column.

 > NVIDIA and xfce4-sensors-plugin